SDCOE does not recommend or encourage teachers to concurrently enroll in Induction and a Masters program.

 - Common Core State Standards or California Content Standards

-Through Formative Assessment for California Teachers (FACT), you will demonstrate your growth, ability to reflect, and successful execution of these standards.
+Through Action Research Cycles, you will demonstrate your growth, ability to reflect, and successful execution of these standards.
 Upon successful completion and demonstration, you will be recommended for a clear credential.

 Assignments and Grades

-You will be involved in the review of FACT assignments, as you share insights and evidence throughout the process with Support Providers and other Participating Teachers.
-FACT verifications are scheduled a minimum 3 times throughout the year.
-In addition to these FACT verifications, there is evidence that will be reviewed and graded by your District Lead.
-It is your responsibility to check your grades and any feedback in Haiku.
+You will be involved in the review of action research assignments, as you share insights and evidence throughout the process with Support Providers and other Participating Teachers.
+Verification Meetings are scheduled a minimum 3 times throughout the year.
+In addition to these Verifications, there is evidence that will be reviewed and graded by your District Lead.
+It is your responsibility to check your grades and any feedback in Powerschool Learning.
 All assignments must pass within the given due dates to successfully complete the program.
 Incomplete assignments will result in being dropped from the program.

 In order to seek resolution for a grade appeal the following procedures will be followed: